 Consultation is a mandatory requirement in the SEA process and responses often make specific reference to the AA process.
 In line with Article 9 (5) of the SEA Regulations (S.I.
-No. 435 of 2004 as amended by S.I.
-200 of 2011), the SEA Scoping Report will be issued to the following statutory Environmental Authorities:
+No. 435 of 2004), the SEA Scoping Report will be issued to the following statutory Environmental Authorities:

-- The Environmental Protection Agency (EPA); - Department of Housing, Local Government and Heritage (DHLGH); - The Department of Agriculture, Food and the Marine (DAFM); - Department of Environment, Climate and Communications (DECC); and - Northern Ireland Environment Agency (NIEA) (transboundary related).
+- The Environmental Protection Agency (EPA); - Department of Housing, Local Government and Heritage (DHLGH); - The Department of Tourism, Culture.
+Arts, Gaeltacht, Sport and Media (DTCAGSM); - The Department of Agriculture, Food and the Marine (DAFM); - Department of Environment, Climate and Communications (DECC); and - Northern Ireland Environment Agency (NIEA) (transboundary related).

-However, Uisce Éireann will undertake wider consultation with government bodies and key stakeholders in the water sector, and members of the general public can access the documents online if they so wish.
+However, Uisce Éireann will undertake wider consultation with government bodies, key stakeholders in the water sector and members of the general public.
 Comments and views on the SEA Scoping Report will be taken into account in order to inform the approach for the SEA and where relevant the AA process.